ia-toki/tcframe/README.md

 **tcframe** is a framework for generating test cases, designed especially for problems in competitive programming contests.

 Currently it is in very early stage of development.
-Here is an example of a planned syntax of a generator written using tcframe:
+Here is an example of the current planned syntax of a generator written using tcframe:

 ```
-#include "../include/tcframe/tcframe.h"
+#include "tcframe/tcframe.h"

 using namespace tcframe;